Marckheil/FinTechAPI/README.md

 **<ins>Financial Literacy Tool and Portfolio Tracker</ins>**

-This project provides users with tools to visualize stock trends and track portfolio performance in real-time while educating them on fundamental financial concepts.
+Wealthify provides users with tools to visualize stock trends and track portfolio performance in real-time while educating them on fundamental financial concepts.
 Powered by the Polygon.io API, the tools deliver dynamic, data-driven insights in an intuitive interface.

  ## 📊Features